Attorneys Arlyn Miller

 In 2007, the book Trends in World Trade: Essays in Honor of Sylvia Ostry was published, which included a chapter by Arlyn titled, "The Rich Shall Inherit the Earth: Understanding the 2002 American Farm Bill."

-Arlyn has been active in a number of civic and nonprofit organizations, and has served as Chairman on the Board of Interfaith Housing Services, Inc. He currently serves on the the Board of the Reno County Historical Society.
+Arlyn has been active in a number of civic and nonprofit organizations, and has served as Chairman on the Board of Interfaith Housing Services, Inc., which develops, promotes, and implements programs to meet the housing needs of persons with low to moderate incomes.
+Arlyn currently serves on the Board of the Reno County Historical Society, which oversees the Reno County Museum and Strataca (formerly known as the Kansas Underground Salt Museum).

-Arlyn is a member of the American Bar Association, the Kansas Bar Association, and the Reno County Bar Association.
+Arlyn is a member of the Kansas Bar Association and the Reno County Bar Association.